Updated January 23, 2024

 There are some important reasons to never leave an air conditioning system with malfunctions toward the end of the season:

-You don’t know when a sudden heatwave might hit where you’ll have to depend on the AC.
+You don’t know when a sudden heatwave might hit and you’ll have to depend on the AC.
 Early fall weather is often notoriously unpredictable, and you don’t want to face a sudden 90°F September day with an air conditioner that’s ready to keel over and go kaput because it hasn’t been repaired.

 Extra operating expenses